Monday-Morning/project-reclamation/.github/PULL_REQUEST_TEMPLATE.md

 Reference any and all issues solved and related to this pull request here.
 Mention if there are none.

-### Description
+### Description and Changes

-Please describe your pull request.
+Please describe your pull request with all changes made.

 ### Your checklist for this pull request